CarteraMesh/fireblocks-sdk-rs/docs/BlockchainsAssetsApi.md

 ## get_supported_assets

 > Vec<models::AssetTypeResponse> get_supported_assets()
-Legacy - List Assets
+List assets (Legacy)

-Legacy Endpoint – Retrieves all assets supported by Fireblocks in your workspace without extended information.</br>  **Note**:  - This endpoint will remain available for the foreseeable future and is not deprecated.</br> - The [List assets](https://developers.fireblocks.com/reference/listassets) endpoint provides more detailed asset information and improved performance.</br> - We recommend transitioning to the [List assets](https://developers.fireblocks.com/reference/listassets) endpoint for better results.  </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor.
+**This legacy endpoint has not been deprecated but it should not be used in your operations.
+Instead, use the new [List assets](https://developers.fireblocks.com/reference/listassets) endpoint for better performance and to retrieve more detailed asset information.**  Retrieves all assets supported by Fireblocks in your workspace.  **Endpoint Permissions:** Admin, Non-Signing Admin, Signer, Approver, Editor.

 ### Parameters